JonasMahlburg/Coderr_Backend/README.md

 ## Features

 - RESTful API endpoints for user and project management
-- Authentication and authorization using JWT
+- Authentication and authorization using Token Authentication
-- Integration with a PostgreSQL database
+- Integration with a SQLite database
 - Comprehensive logging and error handling
-- Docker support for easy deployment
 - File upload support for user profiles and offers (media handling)
 - Pagination, filtering, and searching for efficient data access